crschnick/pdx_unlimiter/README.md

 The first one, the more simple version, allows you to edit already existing values for entries.
 It is meant for users that are new to savegame editing, is relatively user-friendly, and tries to prevent users from making savegames invalid or corrupt.
-However, it also allows you to use your favourite text-editor and to completely change the data structure if wanted.
+The second editing style allows you to use your favourite text-editor and to completely change the data structure if wanted.
+Using the Pdx-Unlimiter editor has the following benefits:

 - You don't have to deal with compressed savegames, the editor does all the extracting and repackaging of zipped savegame files for you